ErpNetDocs/webclient/commands/buttons.md

 ---

 ## New (+)

 Use to create a new record.
 It is available in the navigators, the navigation panel, or in header of a Related data panel (+ New).
+<br> When pressed the platforms opens a blank Single record Form to be filled in with the new data.
 > [!IMPORTANT]
-> Do not confuse with button "+ Create new" in line-panel.
-It creates a new line, and is preliminary used to create a new record under specific conditions e.g. related data or details data **that has its own form**.
+> Do not confuse with button "+ Create new" in line-panels.
+It creates a new line and is preliminary used to create a new record under specific conditions e.g. related data or details data **that has its own form**.

 ---